New guidelines are recommending newer drugs due to concerns over potential severe bleeding from warfarin use.

 After a long run at the top, warfarin may be on the way out.

-The drug, which was originally developed as a rat poison, has been the treatment of choice for six decades for many of the people who have some form of atrial fibrillation, the most common type of heart arrhythmia.
+The drug, which was originally developed as a rat poison, has been the treatment of choice for six decades for many of the

 Now, the American College of Cardiology and the American Heart Association have released new guidelines recommending that the anticlotting drug, commonly known by the brand name Coumadin, no longer be used for the treatment of atrial fibrillation (AFib) except for a specific group of patients.